laimeiyip/da3018Project/report.md

 However, for a data set as large as 2GB, the Java programme runs into memory problems both at hash map construction process and component traversal.
 These problems are resolved when I increase the heap size to 7GB and stack to 1GB.
 I try my best to be thrifty with memory, for example, by keeping variables local instead of global as much as possible.

+# Describe in your report the characteristics of the algorithms you have considered, why you choose them, their potential limitations, and experiences using them.
+# For example time/space complexity and applicability of an algorithm, on a real-life dataset.

 ### Results

 Figure 1 shows the degree distribution of the graph.
 It is clearly very skewed with a very long tal and most of the vertices having very few neighbours.
 In fact, close to 33% of the vertices have only one neighbour and around 20% of them have two neighbours.